uraich/rak811Demos/README.md

 # rak811Demos
 ## Introduction
 This repository contains simple examples on how to program the STM32L151CB-A processor implemented on the Rak811 chip.
 This chip contains the processor and an SX1276 LoRa transceiver.
+Rak Wireless has released a reference program for the Rak811 tracker board.
+This program however is quite huge and not very easy to understand for a newcomer.
+In this repository I try to provide small demo programs showing how to interact with the individual components of the tracker board.
 The programs use peripherals either implemented on the processor chip itself or on the Rak811 Tracker board.
 All programs have been developed with STM32CubeMX which generates the peripheral initialization code.
 This code is included into Eclipse with the Ac6STM32 plugin.
 STM32CubeMX generated code for the ST HAL (Hardware Abstraction Layer) library whose functions are subsequently used in the programs.
 Once the program has been successfully built it is flashed into the Rak811 processor using an ST-Link V2 debugging probe.
 In circuit debugging is accomplished using this probe with the help of openocd and gdb.
 All this can be done from within the Eclipse IDE.
 ## The Blink Demo (Rak811Blink)
 The Rak811 tracker board has 2 user programmable LEDs connected to the GPIO port PA12 (LED1) and PB4 (LED2) The Blink program uses a 2 bit binary counter to drive those LEDs.
 The HAL_Delay function determines the frequency of blinking.